WARPTechnologiesLimited/XRMSolutionAssistant/README.md

 Under some circumstances, the xaml for a Workflow may contain ``<Variable x:...>`` elements with Guids that are generated upon installation and therefore different every time the solution is extracted.
 This tool will replace those Guids with a predictable value.
 #### XML Sorter
 Due to the nature of the *SolutionPackager.exe* tool, nested elements may be written in an unpredictable order and create noise in source control change.
 This tool will alpha order those elements to maintain consistency across different extracts.
+#### Flow Connection Mapper
+Cloud Flows that are included in a solution will be extracted with connection references that are likely to be unique to the development environment.
+That results in the need to manually align the connections and turn on the Flows post solution import.
+This tool will allow you to define what the uniquename for an api connection should be and will update the customizations.xml and each Flow json to match, thereby matching connections that have been setup in the target.
 ## Usage
 ### General
 All the tools are contained in the *WARP.XrmSolutionAssistant.dll* which may be called from a console application.